eliz-zay/univie-practice/README.md

 ## Winter semester 2023

-- **Practicum 1: Go-ethereum App based on Proof-of-Authority** ([source code](./p1-geth-app-poa/))
+- **Practicum 1: Go-ethereum App based on Smart Contracts and Proof-of-Authority** ([source code](./p1-geth-app-poa/))
-    The aim of this project was to create a secure platform which facilitates decision making and provides persistent storage for a management board of a company within the Go-ethereum framework based on a Proof-of-Authority concept.
+    The aim of this project was to create a secure platform which facilitates decision making and provides persistent storage for a management board of a company within the Go-ethereum framework based on a Proof-of-Authority concept and Solidity Smart Contracts.

 ## Summer semester 2023